uvalib-components/uvalib-libraries/README.md

 # \<uvalib-libraries\>

-non-ui component that binds to the Library objects (Listing of the UVa Libraries and meta)
+ui component to display library or lab content

 ## Install the Polymer-CLI